vahahat/vahahat/README.md

-# Hello, I'm Vasiley! 👋
+# Hello, I'm Vasiliy! 👋

 ## 🚀 About Me
 I'm a passionate Data Scientist and Machine Learning Engineer with a relentless drive to solve complex problems and transform data into actionable insights.